gkulasik/grpc_assistant_server/README.md

 ## What it can do
 - Generate valid, ready to copy and paste, grpcurl commands from a request using HTTP/JSON.
 - Execute and parse grpc requests within a docker container and return a formatted response (plaintext or JSON).
-- Perform auto formatting of select request body fields to reduce proto format dependence (ex.
+- Perform auto-formatting of select request body fields to reduce proto format dependence (ex.
 Dates and Timestamps).

 ##  What are the benefits?
-- Free choice of UI (choose your http client such as Postman, Paw, etc.) and all the features they support such as saving requests, variables, and testing.
+- Free choice of UI (choose your HTTP client such as Postman, Paw, etc.) and all the features they support such as saving requests, variables, and testing.
 - Minimal setup required (docker).
 - Craft grpc request bodies and view responses in familiar HTTP/JSON format.
 - Can auto-format some specific grpc types like Date or Timestamp using familiar JSON types/structures.
 - Leverage a trusted base with grpcurl.
-Easily works with grpc servers, no tls or server compatibility issues like other grpc tools may have.
+Easily works with grpc servers, with or without TLS, and no potential server compatibility issues like other grpc tools may have.
-- Requests are easily portable and transferable due to the text based nature of grpcurl and/or equivalent curl.
+- Requests are easily portable and transferable due to the text-based nature of grpcurl and/or equivalent curl.
 - No changes are required to existing proto files or servers like some other grpc tools.
 - Provides best-effort hints to help debug grpc call failures.

-## Quick start
+## Quickstart

 1. Install Docker for Mac (or equivalent for Windows/Linux).
 2. Download the code via git clone: `git clone https://github.com/gkulasik/grpc_assistant_server.git`.
 This will create a new directory called `grpc_assistant_server` with all the necessary files.
 3. `cd` into the new `grpc_assistant_server directory` and run `./start_grpc_assistant_server.sh`.
 The first run may take some time as the docker containers are pulled from DockerHub or built locally.
 Subsequent runs will be substantially faster.
 4. The service should be up and running!

 For a quicker start, copy and paste the curl below into your favorite HTTP/JSON client to get started!
 The example will not work out of the box due to the limitations of grpc.
-Headers values need to be adjusted, see `Setup` for additional information.
+Header values need to be adjusted, see `Setup` for additional information.

 If running against a remote server use that server's address for the `GRPC_META_server_address`.
 If running locally use `host.docker.internal:{local_service_port_#}`.